espinoco/browser-json-editor/README.md

 ## Usage

-With the browser, open web pages with JSON content or JSON files directly on the browser.
+Open web pages with JSON content or JSON files directly on the browser.

 Features:
 * View JSON as a tree.
 The JSON tree view utilizes right-click to open the context menu, and double-click to start editing a key or value.
 It supports copy/paste from and to the system clipboard.